mcesbrondarnaud/ada-course-website/contents/chapter5.md

-# Chapter V: The Early Warning System (Modeling the Spread)
+# Chapter V - The Early Warning System (Modeling the Spread)
 Lisa looks at the team. *"We know where the hostility comes from.
 We know it forms echo chambers.
 But knowing the past isn't enough.
 I need to know if we can see the next wave coming."*

 The lead analyst nods. *"The Holy Grail of data science: Forecasting."*